 It’s quite easy to put together a spooky sandwich Halloween party that will fright and delight the kids.
-We keep the food simple by doing a fun little variety of Halloween sandwiches but you can certainly add some other fun food like our Halloween cheeseball Frankenstein head!
+We keep the food simple by doing a fun little variety of Halloween sandwiches.

 We made ghost herbed cream cheese turkey and cheddar sandwiches which were not only darling, but SO tasty too!
 Even the grown ups loved them so they are great for a witches night out.

-While not featured here, our pizza grilled cheese monster and gluten-free quesadilla jack o’ lantern would also be a great additions to the party food.
+While not featured here, our pizza grilled cheese monster and jack o lantern quesadillas jack o’ lantern would also be a great additions to the party food.
 They are more funny than creepy and toddlers especially love them!

 The monster snake hotdog sandwiches were definitely the one the kids got a kick out of the most.
 The best part?
 They couldn’t be easier to make!